smatechnologies/ibm-i-agent-docs/docs/commands-utilities/lsam-operations.md

 \*SELECT may not be used in a batch job.
 The default operation of the STRSMA and SMASETLIBL commands substitutes a value of \*SELECT for the environment parameter if a valid value is not supplied.
 If this happens in a batch job, it would cause the batch job to end abnormally when the subprograms attempt to display the environment selection screen.
 :::

-The SMASETLIBL command simply replaces any job\'s library list with the library list specified in the LSAM control files (stored in library QGPL) for the named LSAM environment.
+The SMASETLIBL command simply replaces any job's library list with the library list specified in the LSAM control files (stored in library QGPL) for the named LSAM environment.
 When the SMASETLIBL command completes it leaves the job library list set to the LSAM environment.
-The COMPMSG parameter may be useful if it is desired to prevent logging of the command\'s normal completion message that would log the new library list in the form of the CHGLIBL command syntax.
+The COMPMSG parameter may be useful if it is desired to prevent logging of the command's normal completion message that would log the new library list in the form of the CHGLIBL command syntax.

 ### STRSMA Splash Display